emptyKATSURA/Krastorio2-spaced-out/README.md

 ## Description:
 Version of Krastorio2 compatibile with Space Age DLC and Quality.

 ## Credits:
-Thanks to raigurd, Krastor and Linver for making original Krastorio2
+Thanks to raiguard, Krastor and Linver for making original Krastorio2

 ## Plans:
-- add a liquid mineral ocean moon rich in rare metals orbiting around Nauvis
 - add a new planet "Imersos" focusing on immersite and matter reconstruction
 - Further improve K2 intergration with Space Age